Introduction

 "They are reselling the power at seven cents per kilowatt hour!" said the other in similar outrage."

 "There will be no legal action, understood?
 If we fight, we look greedy.
-WPPPS is nearly bankrupt as it is."
+WPPSS is nearly bankrupt as it is."

 "We understand," they told me.

 "Now, this is important.
+I'm not worried.
 There are other things our demonstration plant can produce other than electricity.
 Under no circumstances are you to mention that.
-You are still bound by your non-disclosure agreements."
+You are still bound by your non-disclosure agreements and the rule that top secret discussions only happen in the secure room in San Diego."

-I gave them my hardest stare, "Do you understand?
+I gave them my hardest stare.
+"Do you understand?
 Complain and complain, but constantly mention the price we are producing at.
-Do not mention the other thing we are making with the plant."
+Do not mention the other thing we are planning to make with the plant."

 "Good, now go make some noise.
-I have to get back to Oklahoma City."
+I have to get back to Oklahoma City," I said, dismissing them.

 "What are you planning?" he asked.

-That afternoon we were back at San Diego, then that evening I was back at Oklahoma City.
-I decided to spend the night on the plane, as it was more comfortable than my RV at the Bio lab.
+THAT AFTERNOON WE were back at San Diego and that evening I was back at Oklahoma City.
+I decided to spend the night on the plane, as it was more comfortable than my RV at the bio-lab.

 Construction of the bio-reactor had gone well when I checked it the next morning.
-That taken care of, I visited Amber again.
+Having taken care of that, I visited Amber again.

-"Hi Amber, I brought you a pony!"
-I said, handing her the stuffed animal.
+"Hi Amber, I bought you a pony!"
+I said, handing her the big stuffed animal.

 "Hi Mr and Mrs Petworth."